BruceSteers/pkAppMan/Readme.md

 Requirements:
-gambas3-runtime
-'sudo apt-get install gambas3-runtime'
+minimal is the gambas3-runtime and the gambas3 components the app needs 'sudo apt-get install gambas3-runtime gambas3-gb-args gambas3-gb-image gambas3-gb-gui gambas3-gb-form gambas3-gb-settings'

 Important: on 1st ever running of the application you must run via sudo from a terminal. ie.